naren-sriram/planning_takehome_cpp_/SOLUTION.md

 ## How the Planner Works

-The path planner uses a **Constrained Shortest Path Problem (CSPP)** approach to find optimal routes.
+This planner uses a **Constrained Shortest Path Problem (CSPP)** approach to find optimal routes.

 ***
 **Note on Terminology: Constrained Shortest Path (CSPP)**

 In graph theory, "Shortest Path" refers to minimizing the accumulated edge weight (in this case, **Risk/Density**), not necessarily physical distance.
 This algorithm minimizes **Risk** subject to a constraint on **Distance (Steps)**.
 This specific variant is often called the **Resource-Constrained Shortest Path Problem (RCSPP)**.

-* **Objective**: Minimize Cost (Density $\le$ Risk)
+* **Objective**: Minimize Cost (Density / Risk)
 * **Resource**: Steps (Flight Length)
 * **Constraint**: Resource $\le$ Budget
 ***

 The algorithm operates in three phases:

-1. **Outbound Search**: Starting from the origin dock, the planner performs a search on the augmented state space `(position, steps)` to find paths to the delivery location.
+1. **Outbound Search**: Starting from the origin dock, the planner performs a search on the augmented state space `(position, steps)` to find least risk paths to the delivery location.
 It explores all possible routes while tracking both the number of steps taken and the accumulated population density (risk).
-The output is a **Risk Profile** for steps 0 to MAX_STEPS (110), where `outbound_profile[k]` is the strict minimum density (risk) required to reach the delivery site in exactly `k` steps.
+The output is a **Risk Profile** for steps 0 to MAX_STEPS (110), where `outbound_profile[k]` is the strict minimum density (risk) required to reach the delivery site from start position in exactly `k` steps.

-2. **Inbound Search**: Independently, the planner performs a similar augmented search from the delivery location to find paths to *any* available dock.
+2. **Inbound Search**: Independently, the planner performs a similar augmented state space search from the delivery location to find paths to *any* available dock.
 The output is a risk profile `inbound_profile[k]`, representing the minimum risk to reach a dock from the delivery site in exactly `k` steps.

 3. **Profile Merging**: The planner combines the results from both phases to find the optimal split between outbound and inbound steps.
 It selects the combination that minimizes total population density while ensuring the combined path length stays within the 110-step budget.
 This is achieved by iterating through all valid `(i, j)` pairs such that `i + j <= 110` and selecting the pair minimizing `outbound_profile[i] + inbound_profile[j]`.